Research Agenda

 • Can the measurement of these factors distinguish between systems of care that have varying systemic organizational capacities for cultural competence?

-The study will investigate eight communities; it will use a four-phased mixed qualitative and quantitative research design, including concept mapping and other methods of stakeholder input, data collection, and data analysis.
-This design conceptualizes and implements methods interactively across phases, each with expected results and products that contribute to the next phase.
-Data collection will represent point in time, retrospective and opinion-based information .
-An inductive approach will guide the study during the first research phase while subsequent phases will use deductive approaches.
-The study will also contribute to cross-study data collection through Study 1.
+The study investigated eight communities; it used a four-phased mixed qualitative and quantitative research design, including concept mapping and other methods of stakeholder input, data collection, and data analysis.
+This design conceptualized and implemented methods interactively across phases, each with expected results and products that contributed to the next phase.

 Top of Page